 Are they all the same?
 People online do discuss “fake or counterfeit kratom” but how prevalent this is, I can't say.
 So, how do you buy it from company that you can trust to better your odds that you really are getting mitragyna and not a bogus or contaminated product?
 While nothing is foolproof, here are two things you can try that might help you in your research:

 1. Google the address of the company.
 What do you see?
 Do you see an actual brick and mortar company that has its name atop a building?
 If yes that might be a good sign.
 Do you see a PO Box in the address?
 Do you see a strip mall where many other business reside?
 If yes, that might not be a good sign.

 2. Google the company name and the letters “FDA” and “FTC.”
 This can sometimes reveal if a company had any run-ins in the past with these agencies.
 I know not everybody reading this review will be fans of the FDA or FTC however, if you do this, you can read what the problems were.
 This can help you make you make a more informed decision.

-Reputable company or not, I want to say that I do not feel Mitragyna speciosa should be used a recreational drug to get a “legal high.”
+Upfront, I do not feel mitragyna speciosa should be used a recreational drug to get a “legal high.”
 I know this stuff is being marketed to students in high school and college to help them to have more fun at parties.
-I know this is true because this was how I first learned about kratom.
+I know this is true because this was how I first learned about mitragyna .

-Don't assume that because some stranger on a YouTube video says it's safe and natural means it is.
-I really tried to find human research on Kratom.
+Don't assume because some stranger on a YouTube video says it's safe and natural means it is.
+I really tried to find human research on mitragyna .
 What you read in this review is all the human evidence I could locate.
 I left nothing out to help you make the best decision for you.